pnp/PnP/Solutions/Business.StarterIntranet/README.md

 ```

-For information, the version number is persisted under the *"PnPStarterIntranetVersion"* site collection property bag key.
+**Warning**: Some Web Parts in the default pages (Home.aspx, etc.) may be duplicated.
+You will have to remove them manually after the upgrade.
+Also, the version number is persisted under the *"PnPStarterIntranetVersion"* site collection property bag key and can be reverted to 2.0.0 manually to do the upgrade again if something goes wrong.

 #### Notes about the upgrade process ####